ERNICommunity/iof-admin/src/IoF_Gateway/README.md

 `sudo docker-compose run` to run it with console output

-`sudo docker-compose run -d` to run it with console output
+`sudo docker-compose run -d` to run it in daemon mode (use `sudo docker-compose logs` to see the output)